Kazutaka333/traffic_sign_classifier/README.md

 ## German Traffic Sign Classifier

-This convnet has an architecture inspired by LeNet.
+This classifier has an architecture inspired by LeNet.

 | Layer          		|     Description																	         					|
 |:----------------:|:---------------------------------------------:|